There is a way to complete it all – you just have to find your way.

 Assign tasks according to likes and skills -my oldest child enjoys organizing things, while my middle child is more active (I have him picking up or doing things outside most of the time).

 Life can be hectic.
+Life will be unexpected.
+Life will not likely play by your rules.
 By following these few, simple guidelines it becomes more tolerable.
-Peace isn’t something you gain by doing it all, it’s something you learn to find in the midst of the doing.
+Peace isn’t something you gain by doing it all, it’s something you learn to find in the midst of the doing what you can despite the chaos swirling around you.